kellender/Totoally-Secure/README.md

 The current system generates a JSON file named "acl.json" which "metadata_lib.py" via "parse_repository.py" will use to run checks against "parse_repository.py"'s metadata dictionary which is also found in "metadata.json".

-# To Run Totolly Secure's algorithm
+# To Run Totolly Secure's Algorithm
 Ideally you will have already ran "ctrl.py" and have generated an "acl.json" file which will be used in the following steps:

 To get help: